Lenshyuu227/N46Whisper_227/README.md

 * If you have any thoughts, requests or questions that directly related to this Fork, please feel free to post issues here or [Contact Me](mailto:kakiharuka@lenshyuu.com)

 2023.2.17 (@Lenshyuu227)：
-* Add srtass_test.ipynb (for srtass test in local environment).
+* Add srt2ass_test.ipynb (for srt2ass test in local environment).
-* Add testData folder (test data for srtass).
+* Add testData folder (test data for srt2ass).
-* Modify srtass.py to split lines with spaces.
+* Modify srt2ass.py to split lines with spaces.
 Those splited lines all use the same time stamp, with 'adjust_required' label to remind users to adjust the time stamps while editing the subtitle file to avoid overlapping.

 ## How to use
 * [Click here](https://colab.research.google.com/github/Lenshyuu227/N46Whisper_227/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.